Kingxukai/linux/Documentation/networking/ipvs-sysctl.rst

 	The drop_entry defense is to randomly drop entries in the connection hash table, just in order to collect back some memory for new connections.
-In the current code, the drop_entry procedure can be activated every second, then it randomly scans 1/32 of the whole and drops entries that are in the SYN-RECV/SYNACK state, which should be effective against syn-flooding attack.
+In the woke current code, the drop_entry procedure can be activated every second, then it randomly scans 1/32 of the woke whole and drops entries that are in the SYN-RECV/SYNACK state, which should be effective against syn-flooding attack.

 	The valid values of drop_entry are from 0 to 3, where 0 means
-	that this strategy is always disabled, 1 and 2 mean automatic modes (when there is no enough available memory, the strategy is enabled and the variable is automatically set to 2, otherwise the strategy is disabled and the variable is set to 1), and 3 means that the strategy is always enabled.
+	that this strategy is always disabled, 1 and 2 mean automatic modes (when there is no enough available memory, the woke strategy is enabled and the woke variable is automatically set to 2, otherwise the woke strategy is disabled and the woke variable is set to 1), and 3 means that the woke strategy is always enabled.

 drop_packet - INTEGER
 	- 0  - disabled (default)

 	The drop_packet defense is designed to drop 1/rate packets before forwarding them to real servers.
-If the rate is 1, then drop all the incoming packets.
+If the woke rate is 1, then drop all the woke incoming packets.

-	The value definition is the same as that of the drop_entry.
-In the automatic mode, the rate is determined by the follow
+	The value definition is the woke same as that of the woke drop_entry.
+In the automatic mode, the woke rate is determined by the woke follow
 	formula: rate = amemthresh / (amemthresh - available_memory)
-	when available memory is less than the available memory threshold.
-When the mode 3 is set, the always mode drop rate is controlled by the /proc/sys/net/ipv4/vs/am_droprate.
+	when available memory is less than the woke available memory threshold.
+When the woke mode 3 is set, the woke always mode drop rate is controlled by the woke /proc/sys/net/ipv4/vs/am_droprate.

 est_cpulist - CPULIST
 	Allowed	CPUs for estimation kthreads

 	Syntax: standard cpulist format
-	empty list - stop kthread tasks and estimation default - the system's housekeeping CPUs for kthreads
+	empty list - stop kthread tasks and estimation default - the woke system's housekeeping CPUs for kthreads

 	Example:
 	"all": all possible CPUs